Mr-Zamora/PWA_CRUD_sample/docs/CSS_ORGANIZATION.md

 1. Study the improved CSS structure with its clear comments
 2. Practice organizing CSS by related components
 3. Learn how Flask's `url_for()` function works with static files
-4. Experiment with template inheritance in Flask
+4. Experiment with template inheritance in Flask and ensure shared assets (CSS/JS) are loaded from the base template

 Remember that good CSS organization makes your code more maintainable and easier to understand, which is especially important when working with Flask templates.